 The API defines a number of additional items that allow you to customize the publishing experience for the end user, and to reflect changes in the collection structure made by your plug-in.
 These are the additional items that can be in the table returned by the service definition script for a Publish Service

-Provider; for details of how to define these items and what they do, see the API Reference documentation and the Flickr plug-in.
+Provider; for details of how to define these items and what they do, see the Lightroom Classic SDK API Reference and the Flickr plug-in.

 Adding an export post-process action